 3. Dracaena Massangeana or Mass Cane

+Dracaena adds spike and drama.
 This plant is popular amongst beginner green thumbs and it’s often an office staple thanks to its hardy nature.
-Mass Cane often grows between 1.2 to 1.8 metres tall with stalky stems and long, green leaves featuring light yellow and green stripes running through them.
+Mass cane often grows between 1.2 to 1.8 metres tall with stalky stems and long, green leaves featuring light yellow and green stripes running through them.
 It’s a great option if you’re looking for a large plant.

 7. Zanzibar Gem

-To care for your Zanzibar Gem, don’t over-water it or sit it in water.
+To care for your Zanzibar gem, don’t over-water it or sit it in water.
 In fact it thrives on neglect and prefers you don’t water it too often.
-Once a month is enough.
+Water when mix dries out completely – about every two weeks.
+But it can survive for months without water.
 It’s best placed in a bright to light shaded area, however it will tolerate a shady spot, but will just take longer to grow.
 Keep it out of direct sunlight as the plant can burn.
 You can add a slow-release fertiliser in spring and re-pot if you notice the root starting to bulge.

 8. Anthurium Andraeanum

 These popular indoor plants are originally from Columbia and feature long, dark-green leathery leaves and produce beautiful, red, pink and white heart-shaped ‘flowers’ that can last for weeks.
 The ‘flowers’ are actually spathes, which are a leaf-like bract that surrounds a cylindrical spike.
 In order for the plant to bloom, it requires bright light (but not direct sun).
 It can grow up to 45cm high and soil needs to be kept evenly moist from spring to autumn and slightly drier in winter.
 The anthurium benefits from being fertilised every two weeks in spring and summer with a high-phosphorus liquid fertiliser.